Updated July 31, 2023

 Difference Between Variance vs Covariance

-A variance is just an act of comparing standard with the actual.
+A variance is just an act of comparing the standard with the actual.
 Companies set a standard and compare actual performance with that standard.
-Variance analysis sheet is usually prepared by an accountant in business which is the importance of accounting in decision making.
-The main objective of variance analysis is to reviews cost control and cost reduction.
+The variance analysis sheet is usually prepared by an accountant in business, which is the importance of accounting in decision-making.
+The main objective of variance analysis is to review cost control and cost reduction.

 1. Element cost

 - Overhead Variance.

 - Unfavorable Variance.